PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 The shared memory is a collection of data structures present on the CAN bus.
 The main GUI thread reads from can and does a `memcpy` into the shared resources.
 (As a relatively low cost operation, it can be computed on the main GUI thread).

-Then, every screen refresh cycle, that data is being interpreted on a secondary thread.Parameters are updated, errors checked and navigation processed.
+Then, every screen refresh cycle, that data is being interpreted on a secondary thread.
+Parameters are updated, errors checked and navigation processed.

 Copies are made so that shared memory is locked for a short period of time (GUI calls take a long time to process).
 This way, if a 3rd process is needed (e.g. faster JSON updates), no major code changes are neccessary.